Simpler.

 No. Residential rental losses have been ring-fenced since 1 April 2019, which means you can't use them to reduce tax on your salary or other income.
 Losses are carried forward to offset future rental income (or gains) from residential property.
 The rule applies equally to new builds and existing properties.

-New builds keep one structural advantage: they're exempt from RBNZ LVR restrictions, so banks can lend with less than a 30% deposit (often 20%, subject to bank criteria).
+New builds keep one structural advantage: they're exempt from RBNZ LVR restrictions, so the lower deposit is straightforward rather than case by case.
 The old tax gap has closed though.
 Both new builds and existing rentals now sit at 100% interest deductibility and the same 2-year bright-line test.
 New builds also typically meet Healthy Homes requirements from day one.

 Yes.
 Interest-only terms are available at all major NZ banks for investors, typically up to 5 years (sometimes longer in specific cases).
 It helps cash flow and keeps interest fully deductible, but the bank still assesses your ability to service the full principal and interest repayments at its test rate.
 We'll talk through whether it actually fits your strategy.